Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động14/06/2024

-(NLDO) - The special abilities of a mysterious life form promise to help humanity in the fight to save the Earth's environment.
+(NLĐO) - The extraordinary abilities of a still-mysterious life form promise to help humanity in the fight to save Earth's environment.

-A research team led by microbiologist Pok Man Leung from Monash University (Australia) discovered that archaea - the third life form on Earth - created energy in a unique way that was previously believed impossible.
+A research team led by microbiologist Pok Man Leung from Monash University (Australia) discovered that archaea – Earth's third life form – generate energy in a unique way that was previously believed to be impossible.

 “Dạng sống thứ 3” của Trái Đất đang tạo ra năng lượng- Ảnh 1.

-Archaea were once found in boiling water in Yellowstone National Park in the US - Photo: NATURE
+Archaea were once found in boiling water environments in Yellowstone National Park, USA - Photo: NATURE

-Archaea are called the third life form because they are a separate lineage of organisms, evolving on a completely different path from the other two life forms, bacteria and eukaryotes.
+Archaea are called the third form of life because they are a distinct lineage of organisms that evolved along a completely different path from the other two forms of life: bacteria and eukaryotes.

-Eukaryotes are organisms that possess full-celled, nuclei, including animals and plants on Earth.
-Of course, we are also eukaryotes.
+Eukaryotic organisms are those organisms that possess complete cells with a nucleus, including animals and plants on Earth.
+Of course, we are also eukaryotic organisms.

-Most archaea are known only from genetic fragments found in the extreme environments they exist in, and many have not been cultured in the lab because it is very difficult to do so.
+Most archaea are known only through genetic code found in the harsh environments in which they exist; many species have not been cultured in laboratories because it is very difficult to do so.

-Dr. Leung and colleagues discovered that at least nine archaea phyla produce hydrogen gas using enzymes thought to exist only in the other two life forms.
+Dr. Leung and his colleagues discovered at least nine archaea that produce hydrogen gas using enzymes previously thought to exist only in the other two life forms.

-This hydrogen is their source of life, helping many species of archaea survive in the "dead zone" of the Earth, places that are completely unsuitable for other forms of life.
+This hydrogen is their lifeblood, enabling many species of archaea to survive in the "dead zones" of Earth, places completely unsuitable for other forms of life.

-Archaea have been found in extreme environments such as hot springs, dark underground caves, volcanoes, and deep-sea vents.
+Archaea were once found in harsh environments such as hot springs, dark underground caves, volcanoes, and deep-sea geysers.

-“Humans have only recently started thinking about using hydrogen as an energy source, but archaea have been doing it for billions of years,” said Dr Leung.
+"Humans have only recently begun to think about using hydrogen as an energy source, but archaic bacteria have been doing it for billions of years," said Dr. Leung.

-The new discovery, just presented in a paper published in the journal Cell, is a suggestion for modern biotechnologists: We can apply these strange archaea to produce completely "green" industrial hydrogen.
+The new discovery, presented in a paper published in the journal Cell, offers a suggestion for modern biotechnologists: We could use these unusual archaea to produce industrial hydrogen that is completely "green".

-In addition, the new discovery also helps scientists understand more about the relationship between life forms on early Earth, through the types of enzymes these life forms shared; as well as the similarities and differences in the use of those enzymes after billions of years of evolution.
+Furthermore, this new discovery also helps scientists better understand the relationships between life forms on early Earth, through the types of enzymes they all possessed; as well as the similarities and differences in the use of those enzymes after billions of years of evolution.

 Source: https://nld.com.vn/dang-song-thu-3-cua-trai-dat-dang-tao-ra-nang-luong-196240614091503992.htm